iFalcao/mask_man/README.md

 MaskMan::Convert.rm_special '(71) 3325-2564' # => '7133252564'
 ```

-But in case you want to check the presence of a special character within your string, you can use:
+In case you want to check the presence of a special character within your string, you can use:

 ```ruby
 require MaskMan